-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 515 Dickinson 2013 Oppose, but direct staff to continue discussions with the author to explore possible alternatives that are more workable for the courts.
-Mandates the creation of new California Environmental Quality Act (CEQA) compliance court divisions of the superior court in specified counties and vests these divisions with original jurisdiction over actions or proceedings brought pursuant to CEQA and joined matters related to land use and environmental laws.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 515 AUTHOR Dickinson 2013 Oppose, but direct staff to continue discussions with the author to explore possible alternatives that are more workable for Mandates the creation of new California Environmental Quality Act (CEQA) compliance court divisions of the superior court in specified counties and vests these divisions with original jurisdiction over actions or proceedings brought pursuant to CEQA and joined matters related to land use and environmental laws.
 Requires a CEQA compliance division judge to issue a preliminary decision in each of these cases before the opportunity for oral argument is granted.
-Requires the Judicial Council to adopt rules for establishing, among other things, protocols to govern the administration and efficient operation of the divisions, so that those judges assigned to the divisions will be able to hear and quickly resolve those actions or proceedings. Π AB 756 Melendez 2013 Oppose; appellate courts are not designed for this process, and it's an inefficient use of judicial resources.
-Expands the expedited judicial review procedures enacted by AB 900 (Stats.
-2011, ch.
-354) to public works projects, as defined. Π
+Requires the Judicial Council to adopt rules for establishing, among GOAL NOTES the courts. other things, protocols to govern the administration and efficient operation of the divisions, so that those judges assigned to the divisions will be able to hear and quickly resolve those actions or proceedings.

-JUDICIAL COUNCIL OF CALIFORNIA - GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch
+Goal I - Access, Fairness, and DiversityGoal IV - Quality of Justice and Service to the PublicGoal VII - Adequate, Stable and Predictab JUDICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and AccountabilityGoal V - Education for Branchwide Professional ExcellenceFunding for a Fully Functionin Goal II Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch

 BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES SB 123 Corbett 2013 Oppose; courts need the flexibility to manage their own calendars.
 Bill is not necessary due to existing CEQA calendar preference and special judge training requirements.
 Requires the Judicial Council to direct the creation of an environmental and land use division "within two or more superior courts within each of the appellate districts of the state" (i.e., a minimum of 12 new divisions) to process all civil proceedings brought pursuant to the California Environmental Quality Act or in specified subject areas, including air quality, biological resources, climate change, hazards and hazardous materials, land use planning, and water quality.
 Specifies that such an action may be filed at a superior court within the county in which the underlying claim arises, but requires the proceeding to be transferred to the nearest superior court within the same appellate district that has established an environmental and land use division pursuant to the bill's provisions.
-Creates new funding scheme utilizing specified fees for environmental license plates to supplement funding for the operation of the new environmental and land use divisions. Ш SB 848 Emmerson 2011 Oppose Reorganizes the Court of Appeal into seven districts by removing the counties of Riverside, San Bernardino, and Inyo (currently Division Two) from the Fourth Appellate District and creating a new Seventh Appellate District consisting of those counties.
+Creates new funding scheme utilizing specified fees for environmental license plates to supplement funding for the operation of the new environmental and land use divisions. Π SB 848 Emmerson 2011 Oppose Reorganizes the Court of Appeal into seven districts by removing the counties of Riverside, San Bernardino, and Inyo (currently Division Two) from the Fourth Appellate District and creating a new Seventh Appellate District consisting of those counties.
 III AB 1925 Salas 2010 No position Authorizes superior courts to develop and implement veterans courts for eligible veterans of the United States military.
 N/A Outside Judicial Council purview.